- Licensing & CE

-Once the director of insurance has declared an emergency, insurers may immediately appoint emergency adjusters without them first being authorized by the department.
+Once the Director of Insurance has declared that the use of temporary, non-resident adjusters may be necessary, insurers may immediately appoint emergency adjusters without them first being authorized by the Department.
 Before appointing emergency adjusters, however, insurers must first utilize licensed resident and non-resident South Carolina adjusters to their fullest extent in handling catastrophe claims.

 The initial emergency adjuster appointment may not exceed 120 days from the date of the initial appointment.
 If an extension is granted, the system will allow users to reprint the reentry permits with a new expiration date.

 Insurers can print their SCDOI Emergency Adjuster and/or Appraiser permits by logging into their Online Services Account.
 Instructions can be found below:

 Please note: Emergency permits for non-SC licensed adjusters must be obtained by the insurers/carriers.
 Non-SC licensed individuals and other business entities cannot directly obtain emergency permits.
 Please contact the insurer/carrier responsible for your permit and request that they send you a copy.

 New Company Users: